Itamar-Azmoni/Connect-4-Game/README.md

 # Connect-4-Game
-Client server program written in c. <br/>
+Client server socket program for Linux written in c. <br/>
 Works in the local network.

 ## Setup